The lovely Húsavík - the Whale Watching Capital of Iceland

 A skeleton of the blue whale at the museum

-In 2016 the museum got the skeleton of a blue whale, the biggest of all mammals.
-It is located in a new exhibition on the first floor and even though it was found washed ashore in 2010 at Skagi then I could still smell the oil, which lingers to the bones.
+In 2016, the museum got the skeleton of a blue whale, the biggest of all mammals.
+It is located in a new exhibition on the first floor, and even though it was found washed ashore in 2010 at Skagi, I could still smell the oil, which lingers on the bones.

 Húsavík and my ancestors